 Relocating to a new home is not an easy task.
 You must sort through your belongings and clean out your entire property.
 There could be years of nostalgic items and sentimental goods that you need to sift through before relocating to your new house.

 Aside from the standard moving struggles of relocating, it would help if you also found a new place to live.
-If you plan on selling your house and buying a new one, it can feel like an uphill battle.
+It can feel like an uphill battle if you plan on selling your house and buying a new one.
 This is especially true in today’s real estate market.
 Inventory levels remain extremely low in the industry.
 Prices have steadily increased in most places, even through the pandemic.
-Finding a new place to live in the most complicated piece of this puzzle.
+Finding a new place to live is the most complicated piece of this puzzle.

 We will review several things you should know before selling your house and relocating to a new one.